AC-Storm-YT/Alphy-Public/README.md

 Alphy now supports an extensible Plugin System!
 Plugins allow you to add powerful new tools directly inside the Alphy interface.

 ### The Plugin Manager
-To access the Plugin Manager, click the **"Plugins"** button located at the bottom of the left sidebar.
+To access the Plugin Manager, click the **"Plugins"** button located at the bottom of the right sidebar.
 This menu allows you to browse, download, install, and update official plugins directly from the cloud with a single click.

 ### Official Plugin: Alphy Swapper
 The **Alphy Swapper** is an advanced, offline asset swapper that allows you to generate your own custom mods by swapping internal Rocket League `.upk` files.